jdhenke/pad/README.md

 ./driver configs/local.json
 ```

-**NOTE**: They are communicating with each other on the ports specified in the file.
+**NOTE: ** They are communicating with each other on the ports specified in the file.
 To view the webpage, simply go to any pad server on the port **1000 higher** than the port in the config file.

 Then you can visit any of: